BillysKes/Sleep-Health-Lifestyle-analysis/README.md

 - Population of males and females are equal
 - Most individuals in the dataset have a normal body mass index or they are are in the overweight category
-- 60% of the individuals doesn't have any sleep disorder while the rest have insomnia or apnea equally
+- Almost 60% of the individuals doesn't have any sleep disorder while the rest have insomnia or sleep apnea equally
+- Doctors, nurses, engineers and lawyers mainly took part in this research analysis
+- Individuals with insomnia have worse quality of sleep and smaller duration of sleep compared to individuals with sleep apnea
+- Stress level is slightly higher for individuals who have insomnia compared to those who have sleep apnea.
+However, individuals who doesnt't any sleep disorder have similar stress levels on average.
+- Quality of sleep significantly drops for overweight and obese individuals.

 ![barcharts](https://github.com/BillysKes/Sleep-Health-Lifestyle-analysis/assets/73298709/b86258dc-aab8-4e91-9c7d-53c677fb18f9)